Why it might be a good idea to save

 Below is the JPEG file the camera produced for an accidentally under exposed photograph

 And this is the exact same photograph manually processed by me from the RAW file instead showing just how much data the Sensor had really captured and what could be recovered.
-Wouldn't you have been relieved if that had been a wrongly exposed wedding photo!
+Wouldn't you have been relieved if that had been a wrongly exposed wedding photo or other once in a lifetime shot!

 The example below shows a photo taken from a yacht entering Dartmouth Harbour.
 The automatic exposure system of the camera had metered for all of the light being reflected off the sea and the large patch of sky in the photo rendering some of the shoreline detail dark and indistinct in shadow.
 I had no time to set the camera up for the preferred exposure as I was busy navigating into a harbour after sailing for nearly 10 hours (and at that time I didn't know how to operate the camera properly anyway so just left it in auto mode!).
 This has produced a fairly flat and bland looking view.

 The photo below has been processed from the RAW file of the exact same photo as above to bring out more of the detail that the camera had actually captured.
 Raising the brightness of the shadow areas and reducing the brightness of some of the highlights.
 Also sharpened a little and fine contrast and colour saturation increased bringing out the details of the clouds to give a photograph with more "pop".
 This isn't "photoshopped", all that detail was in there it just needed to be let out and the photo presented more like our eyes were able to see it!

 Finally just getting a bit artistic.
 This was a photo of an old barn taken on a cold, drab and foggy December day.
 In this case there is nothing actually wrong with the original JPEG file, the camera interpreted it basically just as the scene really looked.

 But now below I have deliberately manually over processed it using the RAW file to produce a more dramatic looking picture.